Table of Contents

-What does permanent mean hair removal?
-Anyone who has ever had to contend with unwanted hair on their body is no stranger to some of these common methods for hair removal which we will go through here.
+What's the meaning of permanent hair removal?
+Anyone who has ever had to contend with the unwanted hair on his body, is no stranger to some of these common methods of hair removal which we will go through here.
 As you will soon see, many of these methods, although practical, will have their drawbacks.

 Everyone has body hair, but depending on the season or your personal preferences, you may want to remove some of it.

-Contrary to what many shops claim, no hair removal treatment can get rid of hair permanently.
+Contrary to what many stores claim, no hair removal treatment can get rid of hair permanently.
 However, there are a variety of ways to get rid of it hair for weeks, months or longer periods.

 Hair is a normal part of our bodies, but for those trying to get rid of it, options are lacking.
 To get a little more insight, we consulted three industry experts, Hamish McNair of Candela Medical, celebrity esthetician Lisa Giudi of SKEN by Erase Spa, and celebrity esthetician and author JoElle Lee.
-(Plus, our own pros also speak for permanent hair removal home.)
+(Plus, our own pros speak for it, too permanent hair removal home.)

 In this article, we break down the most common hair removal methods, along with the benefits, side effects and effectiveness of each of them.